Hallmark's Bridal Boot Camp

 As such beyond this twist on the usual "The Perfect Bride" is other wise a typical Hallmark movie and that means it is light hearted fun with an easy on the eye cast, lead by Pascale Hutton and Kavan Smith, who have a laid back appeal.
 But in truth that is all it is and "The Perfect Bride" isn't one of those Hallmark movies which manages to leave a lasting impression as the humour, the romance and the characters are all pretty standard for this type of movie.

 What this all boils down to is that "The Perfect Bride" is another pleasant distraction from Hallmark which if you enjoy their easy to watch romantic comedies you will enjoy this as well.
-But whilst this has the slightly different set up when it comes to who the romance is between there is nothing which makes this really stand out from the crowd.
+But whilst "The Perfect Bride" has the slightly different set up when it comes to who the romance is between there is nothing which makes this really stand out from the crowd.